Next Start

 • Learn to use a refrigerant machine for evacuating and recharging

-Power & Performance I
+Power & Performance I: Engine Build

-Power & Performance II
+Power & Performance II: Bolt-On Performance

 You will also install a heavily modified V-8 on your chassis and dyno it.
 You will compare your engine numbers to the modified one and add nitrous to the modified engine to see what happens to the power and torque.
 This is a hands-on course where you will have the opportunity to see your hard work come to life!

-In this course, you will learn to use different types of tuning software and tune normally aspirated, supercharged, turbo-charged and nitrous-powered vehicles on a chassis dynamometer.
+In this course, you will be taught to use different types of tuning software and tune normally aspirated, supercharged, turbo-charged and nitrous-powered vehicles on a chassis dynamometer.
 To do this, you will modify vehicles by changing parameters in the engine computer while the car is sitting on a chassis dyno.
-After the dyno run, you will look at fuel trim and ignition timing to see if the engine is lean or rich.
-Then you will make adjustments to obtain the maxim power and torque, while still being emissions legal.

 Key Takeaways: